January

 Private Dancer - Tina Turner

 I enjoyed the first half of this album more, even though I still liked it a lot.
 So 80s in sound, I loved it.
-Shame on me for not knowing Turner is called The Queen of Rock, oopsie.
+Shame on me for not knowing Turner is called The Queen of Rock, oops.

 Favorites: What’s Love Got to Do with It, Show Some Respect, Private Dancer